-Our recommendation for an excellent 5-minute read by Ken Gunn, the authority on Designer Outlet Centers.
-Learn from him why consumer experience drives outlet expansion, and how to change consumer behavior.
+Our recommendation for an excellent 5-minute read by Ken Gunn, the authority on Designer Outlet Centres.
+Learn from him why consumer experience drives outlet expansion, and how to change consumer behaviour.

 Creating the complete consumer experience – the driving force of outlet expansion

-Understanding how to change consumer behavior lies at the heart of FSP’s outlet insight.
-FSP’s 2017 European Outlet Shopping report shows how successful outlet centers and operators are producing market leading performance by using insight and intelligence to shape a compelling visitor experience.
+Understanding how to change consumer behaviour lies at the heart of FSP’s outlet insight.
+FSP’s 2017 European Outlet Shopping report shows how successful outlet centres and operators are producing market leading performance by using insight and intelligence to shape a compelling visitor experience.

-The report shows sustained growth in outlet centers, as the industry adapts to smaller markets, evolving customer retail and leisure trends, increasing numbers of brands and evolving competitive landscapes.
-We’re seeing innovation in design, location types, target customer and merchandise mix as outlet centers continue to outperform other retail formats.
+The report shows sustained growth in outlet centres, as the industry adapts to smaller markets, evolving customer retail and leisure trends, increasing numbers of brands and evolving competitive landscapes.
+We’re seeing innovation in design, location types, target customer and merchandise mix as outlet centres continue to outperform other retail formats.

 As a result, the number of active brands in outlets expanded by 4% and the number of stores by 7% in 2016.
 Estimated European outlet industry sales rose by 51% between 2013 and 2017 to €17.3bn (8.6% p.a.).
 This growth is 10 times the general rate of growth in European retail sales (0.8% p.a. between 2013 and 2017).

 Importantly, operators are increasingly aware of the potential of evolving outlet centres into destinations, in line with ever-increasing customer expectations.
 As for consumer-led trends, here are the key themes coming through in outlet development:

 Our report shows that the winners of outlet expansion – in the UK and Europe – are those that get the balance right in terms of luxury and brand equity.
 Cheshire Oaks has got this spot on, with its ability to attract the right mix of high-end and accessible brands, in line with the aspirations of its visitors.